vivaldini/robotics-and-ros-tutorials/ROS-Tutorials/Configure your ROS Environment for ROS Noetic/README.md

 ## 3. Set up your Catkin Workspace

 You can use the Catkin build system to manage packages in ROS Noetic.
-To create a Catkin workspace, follow these [tutorial](https://github.com/vivaldini/robotics-and-ros-tutorials/edit/main/Tools-Tutorials/catkin-configure/README.md).
+To create a Catkin workspace, follow this [tutorial](https://github.com/vivaldini/robotics-and-ros-tutorials/edit/main/Tools-Tutorials/catkin-configure/README.md).

 ## 4. Create a ROS Package